eBike Conversion Kit Tested

 - New electric bikes usually have a different gearing system – If you are used to your gears and like the way they work, you don’t need to change them.

 - You like your bike the way it is – With the motor wheel on the front, all you do is swap that front wheel and add some cables to the battery pack.
-The bike stays the same.

 - With your pedal power on the rear wheel and e-power on the front wheel, the power is evenly distributed.